Calathea crocata (Eternal Flame Plant) Indoor Care, Propagation, Problems and Solutions

 Repotting

-Before repotting, water the Saffron-coloured Calathea thoroughly at least one day before to hasten establishment; a well hydrated plant suffers less repotting shock and takes a shorter time to take root.
+Before repotting, water the plant thoroughly at least one day before to hasten establishment; a well hydrated plant suffers less repotting shock and takes a shorter time to take root.

-Eternal Flame Plant (Calathea crocata) is best propagated by plant division at the beginning of the growing season (in spring) during repotting.
+Calathea crocata (Eternal Flame Plant) is best propagated by plant division at the beginning of the growing season (in spring) during repotting.
 Dividing the plant at this time hastens establishment as it is in the active growth phase.

 Calathea crocata, Eternal Flame Plant

-Calathea crocata (Eternal Flame) growing problems include lack of blooms, leaf drop, yellow leaves, plant death, brown leaf tips, pests and diseases among others.
+Calathea crocata (Eternal Flame Plant) problems are brown leaves, plant dying, leaf drop, yellow leaves, lack of blooms, brown leaf tips, curling leaves, washed out leaves, pests and diseases among others.
 Keep reading for more on these problems, their remedies and solutions.

 Plant dying